-- Currently serving his eighth term as a member of the United States House of Representatives
+- Currently serving his ninth term as a member of the United States House of Representatives

-- Chairman of the House Committee on Natural Resources.
+- Ranking Member of the House Committee on Natural Resources.
 Serves on the House Armed Services Committee as a member of the Readiness Subcommittee.

 A public school teacher turned public servant, Rob Bishop represents Utah’s First Congressional District in the U.S. Congress.

 Rob Bishop is a life-long resident of the First District, with the exception of two years he spent in Germany while serving a mission for the LDS Church.
 He was born and raised in Kaysville, Utah, where he graduated from Davis High School with High Honors.
 He later graduated magna cum laude from the University of Utah with a degree in Political Science.
 He has been a resident of Brigham City since 1974.

 Rob is married to Jeralynn Hansen, a former Miss Brigham City.
 They have five children: Shule, Jarom, Zenock, Maren, and Jashon.
 They have seven grandchildren.